Electroweak symmetry breaking in the inverse seesaw mechanism: Introduction

 Here we examine the consistency of the electroweak symmetry breaking vacuum within the inverse seesaw mechanism.
 Apart from the destabilizing effect illustrated in Fig.~\ref{dimension-five} there will in general be other, model-dependent, and possibly leading contributions that can reverse this trend.
 We note that the spontaneous violation of lepton number, implying the existence of a physical Nambu-Goldstone boson, dubbed majoron~\cite{Chikashige:1980ui,Schechter:1981cv}, can substantially improve the electroweak vacuum stability properties.
 Indeed, the extended scalar sector of low-scale-majoron-seesaw schemes plays a key role in improving their vacuum stability.
 This sharpens the results presented in Ref.~\cite{Bonilla:2015kna}.
 Indeed, we find that renormalization group~(RG) evolution can cure the vacuum stability problem in inverse seesaw models also in the presence of threshold effects.
 These can be associated both with the scalar as well as the fermion sector of the theory~\footnote{Notice that, while Ref.~\cite{Mandal:2019ndp} included threshold effects, in the high-scale seesaw framework such effects appear only at high energies, and do not affect low-scale physics.}.

 The paper is organized as follows.
 In Section~\ref{sec:inverse-sees-mech}, we describe neutrino mass generation in the inverse-seesaw model.
 In Section~\ref{sec:higgs-vacu-stab} we show that the vacuum stability problem becomes worse within the simplest inverse-seesaw extensions with explicitly broken lepton number.
 In Section~\ref{sec:major-compl-inverse}, we then focus on the majoron completion of the inverse seesaw.
 We then show in Section~\ref{sec:vacu-stab-inverse} how the majoron helps stabilize the Higgs vacuum, all the way up to Planck scale.
 In Section~\ref{sec:comp-stand-miss}, we compare the vacuum stability properties of the various missing-partner-inverse-seesaw variants with those of the sequential case.
+In Sec.~\ref{sec:invisible} we briefly illustrate the interplay between vacuum stability and the restrictions on the Higgs boson invisible decays~\cite{Joshipura:1992hp} that follow from current LHC experiments.
 Finally, we conclude and summarize our main results in Section~\ref{sec:Conclusions}.